c6o/docs/content/pubsub.md

 The `Message.Id` uniquely identifies the Message and is a ULID.
 Messages take a non-deterministic path through the system to Consumers.
 Consumers can use this `Id` to de-duplicate actions or to merge the `Message` as it may arrive back at a consumer several times as it is processed by the different pathways in the system.

-### SchemaId
+### SchemaUri

-The `Message.SchemaId` is a pointer to a Schema URI that defines the `Message.Payload` format.
+The `Message.SchemaUri` is a Schema URI that defines the `Message.Payload` format.
 The Schema URL is in [JSON Schema](https://json-schema.org/understanding-json-schema/structuring.html) format.

-> TBD: How does one retrieve the Schema given a SchemaId?
+> Note that the Schema URI doesn't have to be local to the Traxitt Hub, e.g.: https://hub.traxitt.com/schema/customerdomain/v1/temperature, but does need to be accessible on the Internet.
+You have the ability to manage your schemas in Traxitt's hub system.

+> Once a schema is used by any producers and/or consumers, it should not be immutable; instead, use an new schema with a different version, e.g.: https://hub.traxitt.com/schema/customerdomain/v2/temperature and, once the previous schema is no longer in use then it can be removed.

 ### Timestamp